 Cross-border Conservation Training Program

-Cross-border Conservation Training Program (CCTP)
+Call for applications for Cross-border Conservation Training Program (CCTP)

 The aim of the Cross-border Conservation Training Program (CCTP) is to help Ontario land trusts increase their capacity to secure land and conservation easements from US taxpayers who own ecologically significant properties in the province.
 There are parts of Ontario with high natural heritage values where priority conservation lands are in US ownership.
 Cross-border conservation can produce more strategic land protection outcomes that are partially underwritten with tax incentives from the US government.